Download PDF form

 • Propane tanks are not to be placed under your tents.
 They must be placed 10 feet away from the tents.

-• If you have more than one tent the tanks must be tied together with a rope or chain, and placed 10 feet away from the tent.
+• If you have more than one tank, the tanks must be tied together with a rope or chain, and placed 10 feet away from the tent.
+If you have 3 or more tanks then they must be place outside the tent at least 5 feet away.
+If you have 2 tents and you have the tanks between them then the tents must be 5 feet apart.

 • All exhibitors are required to have power surge protectors.
 AIH/AFA is not responsible for any damages due to power surges.